DineshhNT/Dinesh-N-T/README.md

 # 👋 Hi, I'm Dinesh N T

   ✨ Embark on a journey through my world of code, where innovation meets precision to craft meaningful solutions.

-## About Me!
+## 🫧 About Me!

-I'm Dinesh N T from Coimbatore, a passionate graduate in B.Tech Artificial Intelligence & Data Science.
+  I'm Dinesh N T,a passionate graduate in B.Tech Artificial Intelligence & Data Science.
 I’m on a journey to blend creativity with code, pushing the boundaries of AI, full-stack web development, and data-driven insights.
 With a strong foundation in modern technologies, I aim to build meaningful solutions that solve real-world problems and spark innovation.

 ---